-The Sanctuary of Santa Maria della Quercia is the most important shrine in the province of Viterbo.
-His story begins in 1417 when master Baptist Luzzante made to paint the image of the Virgin Mary on a flat tile to a painter called Monetto which was then hung from an oak tree.
-The beginning of the devotion to the Madonna della Quercia begins in 1467 when a rider chased by enemies fell at the foot of the oak where it hung the sacred image miraculously and became invisible to his pursuers; according to others goes back to a plague that in that year shocked the Alto Lazio and 30,000 devotees rushed under the oak tree to invoke pity and after a week of prayer, the plague ceased.
-Following these events, between 1467 and 1469, it was decided to build a church and then built the first sanctuary.
-Thanks to the Dominican Fathers who saw it as their protector, the devotion to the Virgin of the Oak kept growing and spread throughout Italy and also in Europe.
-Inside the sanctuary we can see the gold covered with coffered ceiling, designed by Antonio da Sangallo and the marble temple of Andrea Bregno enclosing the miraculous tile.
-Also beautiful cloister and the former convent built and designed by Giuliano da Sangallo.
-The three entrance portals are surmounted by lunettes in terracotta by Andrea Della Robbia: the central lunette depicting the Madonna della Quercia, the two side St Peter and St Thomas Aquinas.
-The frescoes by Ghirlandaio at the sides of the temple and some other frescoes of the school of Sebastiano del Piombo.
+The Sanctuary of Santa Maria della Quercia is the most important sanctuary in the province of Viterbo.
+Its story begins in 1417 when master Battista Luzzante had the image of the Virgin Mary painted on a flat tile by a painter called Monetto who was then hung from an oak tree.
+The beginning of the cult of the Madonna della Quercia began in 1467 when a knight pursued by his enemies threw himself at the foot of the oak where the sacred image was hung and miraculously became invisible to his pursuers; according to others, it dates back to a plague that devastated Upper Lazio in that same year and 30,000 devotees ran under the oak to invoke mercy and after a week of prayer the plague ceased.
+Following these events, between 1467 and 1469, it was decided to build a church and then built the first Sanctuary.
+Thanks to the Dominican Fathers who considered her their protector, the cult of the Virgin of the Oak grew more and more and expanded throughout Italy and also in Europe.
+Inside the sanctuary we can admire the coffered ceiling covered in gold designed by Antonio da Sangallo and the marble temple by Andrea Bregno that contains the miraculous tile.
+Also beautiful are the cloister and the former convent built on a project by Giuliano da Sangallo.
+The three entrance portals are surmounted by terracotta lunettes, the work of Andrea Della Robbia: the central lunette depicts the Madonna della Quercia, the two lateral ones San Pietro and San Tommaso D'Aquino.
+Ghirlandaio's frescoes on the sides of the temple and some other frescoes from the school of Sebastiano del Piombo.